Clueless-Community/scrape-up/contribution.md

             message = f"{self.username} not found !"
             return message
 ```
-+ When you do inspect element of the page, you will get to know class named `avatar avatar-user width-full border color-bg-default` contains thr avarat url.
++ When you do inspect element of the page, you will get to know class named `avatar avatar-user width-full border color-bg-default` contains the avatar url.

-Once you are done with the changes you wanted to add.
-Follow the steps to make the pull request.
+Once you are done with the changes you wanted to add,follow the steps to make the pull request.
 ## Create and checkout to the new branch.
 ```powershell
 git checkout -b <branch_name>